gcanti/tcomb/README.md

 ## Lightweight

-3.35KB gzipped.
+3KB gzipped.

 ## Domain Driven Design

-Write complex domain models in a breeze and with a small code footprint. tcomb supports:
+Write complex domain models in a breeze and with a small code footprint.
+Supported types:

 * user defined types
 * structs